-1. Complete the University General Education Curriculum requirements.

-- 2. Complete the Department and Major Curriculum requirements. - 3.
+- 1. Complete the University General Education Curriculum requirements. - 2.
+Complete the Department and Major Curriculum requirements. - 3.
 Complete the minimum number of semester credit hours required for graduation. - 4.
 Students pursuing a minor must fulfill the prerequisite requirements for any of the 18 credit hour courses required for the minor. - 5.
 Students pursuing a program must earn at least 25 percent of the credit hours required at Alabama A&M University. - 6.
-Students pursuing a program must earn at least 50 percent of course work in the major area at AAMU. - 7.
-Maintain the grade point averages and course grades noted on each curricula page for programs, majors, concentrations, minors, courses, etc. - 8.
-Any assigned remedial courses (e.g., reading, mathematics, or English) are in addition to the required psychology curriculum.
-Credit hours earned in these courses cannot be applied toward the total hours needed to fulfill degree requirements. - 9.
-Grades lower than "C" will not be counted toward the major or minor requirements. - 10.
+Students pursuing a program must earn at least 50 percent of course work in the major area at AAMU. - Maintain the grade point averages and course grades noted on each curricula page for programs, majors, concentrations, minors, courses, etc. - 8.
+Grades lower than "C" will not be counted toward the major or minor requirements.

+- 9. Any assigned remedial courses (e.g., reading, mathematics, or English) are in addition to the required psychology curriculum.
+Credit hours earned in these courses cannot be applied toward the total hours needed to fulfill degree requirements. - 10.
 All Psychology majors must have a minor area of concentration. - 11.
-Upon completion of the sophomore year, students will be evaluated for permission to take upper division courses. - 12.
-All Psychology major students must take the departmental Exit Exam in their senior year as part of the requirement to obtain a BA degree in Psychology.
+No credit is given towards degree completion based on life experience. - 12.
+All students must take the departmental Exit Exam in their senior year as part of the requirement to obtain a BA degree in Psychology.